Criticism of Pope John Paul II: Problems with traditionalists

 In addition to all the criticism from those demanding modernisation, traditionalist Catholics sometimes denounced him as well.
 These issues included demanding a return to the Tridentine Mass and repudiation of the reforms instituted after the Second Vatican Council, such as the use of the vernacular language in the formerly Latin Roman Rite Mass, ecumenism, and the principle of religious liberty.
-He was also accused by these critics for allowing and appointing liberal bishops in their sees and thus silently promoting Modernism, which was firmly condemned as the "synthesis of all heresies" by his predecessor Pope Pius X. In 1988, the controversial traditionalist Archbishop Marcel Lefebvre, founder of the Society of St. Pius X (1970), was excommunicated under John Paul II because of the unapproved consecration of four bishops, which was called by the Holy See a "schismatic act".
+He was also accused by these critics for allowing and appointing liberal bishops in their sees and thus silently promoting Modernism, which was firmly condemned as the "synthesis of all heresies" by his predecessor Pope Pius X. In 1988, the controversial traditionalist Archbishop Marcel Lefebvre, founder of the Society of St. Pius X (1970), was excommunicated under John Paul II for the unapproved consecration of four bishops, which was called by the Holy See a "schismatic act".

 The World Day of Prayer for Peace, with a meeting in Assisi, Italy, in 1986, in which the Pope prayed only with the Christians, was heavily criticised as giving the impression that syncretism and indifferentism were openly embraced by the Papal Magisterium.
 When a second 'Day of Prayer for Peace in the World' was held in 2002, it was condemned as confusing the laity and compromising to "false religions".
 Likewise criticised were his kissing of the Qur'an in Damascus, Syria, on one of his travels on 6 May 2001.
 His call for religious freedom was not always supported; bishops like Antônio de Castro Mayer promoted religious tolerance, but at the same time rejected the Vatican II principle of religious liberty as being liberalist and already condemned by Pope Pius IX in his Syllabus errorum (1864) and at the First Vatican Council.

 Some Catholics opposed his beatification and canonization for the above reasons.